dikiwahyudi11/bike-sharing-dataset-data-analysis/README.md

 - Simple clustering analysis

 ## Technologies:
-- Python, Pandas, Matplotlib, Plotly
+- Python, Pandas, Matplotlib, Seaborn
 - Streamlit for dashboard deployment

 ## How to Run: